0x80/firestore-hooks/README.md

 # Firestore Hooks

 Simple and typed React hooks for handling Firestore documents.
-Currently it is a more focussed and opinionated abstraction on top of[react-firebase-hooks]().
+Currently it is a more focussed and opinionated abstraction on top of [react-firebase-hooks]().
 Eventually, we will likely extract or reimplement the essential parts of that library, to make this dependency free.